 Some questions for discussion:

-1. Should there be a minimum wage for migrant workers on the basis of commonly accepted minimum standard of living?
+1. Should there be a minimum wage for migrant workers on the basis of a commonly accepted minimum standard of living?

 2. Should the minimum wage for migrants be the same as for natives?